 Hello and welcome.
 I am a historian of modern Europe, with research specialties in the history of childhood, gender, and education.
-Since August 2017, I have been an Assistant Professor of History at the University of Minnesota Morris, where I am currently an Associate Professor, teaching modern European and world history as well as courses in Gender, Women, and Sexuality Studies; German Studies; and the Honors Program.
-I am also an affiliated faculty member of the Center for German & European Studies at the University of Minnesota, Twin Cities.
+Since 2015, I have worked at the University of Minnesota Morris, where I am currently an Associate Professor, teaching modern European and world history as well as courses in Gender, Women, and Sexuality Studies; German Studies; and the Honors Program.
+I am also an affiliated faculty member of the Center for German & European Studies at the University of Minnesota Twin Cities.

 I received my Ph.D. from the History Department at the University of Minnesota, Twin Cities in 2015, where my dissertation, Reading Agency: The Making of Modern German Childhoods in the Age of Revolutions, received the Best Dissertation Award in Arts & Humanities in 2016.
 On the Twin Cities campus, I also worked as a Graduate Writing Consultant in the Center for Writing.